Skip to content

 -H "Authorization: Bearer eyJhbGc..."

 Provider setup.
-OIDC client registration, group-to-role mapping, and the list of supported providers are all admin-configured.
+OIDC client registration and the list of supported providers are admin-configured.
 See OAuth/OIDC setup.

 Out of scope.
 GeoLens does not currently support OIDC client-credentials or PKCE machine flows.
 Machine-to-machine clients should use API keys.